nzp-pvg/PLZ-HF/README.md

 ## 🧾 Key parameters (quick reference)

-A compact parameter checklist aligned with the Methods is provided in:
-# 🧾 PLZ–HF Key Parameters (Quick Reference)

-> Scope: method parameters and evaluation rules for reproducibility and review.
+> Scope: method parameters and evaluation rules for reproducibility.
 > Note: this document lists settings and definitions only (no primary-result claims).

 ---